 What are Thematic Calls?

-Thematic Calls address current challenges in climate action, adaptation and biodiversity conservation by defining new thematic priorities for each individual Thematic Call.
-Implementing organisations are invited to submit project outlines for these thematic priorities.
+The IKI Thematic Calls address current challenges in climate action, adaptation and biodiversity conservation on an annual basis.
+For these challenges, the respective IKI ministries define new thematic priorities as a basis for submission of project outlines.
 The financing volume provided by the IKI can range from 5 to 20 million EUR per project depending on the thematic priority.

 How much funding is provided?